Indozilla1234/voidOS/README.md

 # FORBIDDEN-OS-trinary-
-attempt to make a virtual pc using trinary
+Attempt to make a virtual PC using trinary